DWBH21/Project1/README.md

 ## Features

 ### Java Classes
-- AInteger - For large integer arithmetic
+- `AInteger` - For large integer arithmetic
-- AFloat - For arbitrary precision float arithmetic
+- `AFloat` - For arbitrary precision float arithmetic
 - Implementation of arithmetic operations:
   - Addition
   - Subtraction
   - Multiplication
   - Division
-- MyInfArith - Class used for demonstrating use of aarithmetic.jar as library.
+- `MyInfArith` - Class used for demonstrating use of aarithmetic.jar as library.
 It allows execution of the AInteger and AFloat classes through the command line

 ## Dependencies

 - **Language:** Java 21
-- **Build Tool:** Maven
+- **Build Tool:** Apache Maven 3.8.7
 - **Library Format:** Packaged as a reusable JAR
 - **Testing:** Python-3 automated test script